 TripAdvisor’s most prominent feature is providing feedback from the travel community.
 This is the number one reason why guests use it as a vacation rental marketplace.
 It was founded in 2000 and has a massive number of reviews that have been collected over the years.
 TripAdvisor is a trusted source of information for many travelers.

 With TripAdvisor, your property listing will be automatically translated to 26 languages and appear on 26 TripAdvisor sites.
 This will help you to expand your reach and attract more international travelers to book your rental properties.

 Once listed on TripAdvisor, your listing will automatically appear on FlipKey as well.

-What makes this Airbnb competitor stand out is that it focuses exclusively on hosted housing where the host is present.
+Homestay is another search engine well-placed in the vacation rental market.
+What makes this Airbnb competitor stand out is that it focuses exclusively on vacation rentals where the host is present.

-Here you can rent out a private or shared room, or bed at prices that are more suited for small budgets.
-If you’re just starting out and have an extra room to rent, this may be a good place to start.
+Here you can rent out private rooms, a shared room, or a bed at prices that are more suited for small budgets.
+It’s a great opportunity for property owners who are just starting out and have an extra room to rent.

 iGMS offers integration with some of the most prominent Airbnb competitors to make your job a lot easier.
 You can use our software to manage multiple properties listed across various rental platforms.